 Read: Fix Google Chrome lagging and slow to open.

 Google Chrome browser can cause problems if you have pinned tabs as everything is prefetched and loaded again every time you launch the browser.
-The only way to fix this is disabling the prefetch, else you need to unpin everything from your list which is unlikely.
+The only way to fix this is to disable the prefetch; otherwise, you need to unpin everything from your list, which is unlikely.

 Launch Google Chrome.
 Go to Settings > Show Advanced Settings > Privacy.